 All stories must have a problem or conflict.
 Check it out – take any story or film or TV series you already know and find the problem.
 (Longer stories may have several problems to be solved.)

 Ideas for stories are always about asking questions:

-- What does Other Worlds mean in the context of your story?
+- What does Change the story mean in the context of your story?

-- How will you create Other Worlds within your story?
+- How will you use Change the story within your story?

-- Does the specific Other World or Worlds you have created cause any constraints that affect your plot?
+- Does the specific Change the story you have created cause any constraints that affect your plot?

-- How would you use Other Worlds as a metaphor?
+- How would you use Change the story as a metaphor?

 … And finding answers: